 There are two sessions each day, morning (9 a.m.-12 p.m.) and afternoon (1 p.m.-4 p.m.).
 For more information, view the camp brochure.

 Notice –Attempting to download documents with the Internet Explorer (IE) web browser my cause errors.
 Downloading with an alternate web browser such as Chrome or Firefox is recommended.

-Camp Prov was started over 21 years ago by the caring and compassionate women of the Providence General Children’s Association.
+Camp Prov was started in 1996 by the caring and compassionate women of the Providence General Children’s Association.
 Parents that have had children with special needs reported that they had difficulty finding summer activities for their children, as few camps were available in the Everett area to accommodate their children.
 In addition, they had difficulty finding time for themselves, as they had difficulty finding care for their children, even for an hour or two due to the complexity of medical issues in caring for their child.
 They worked with the staff at Providence Children’s Center and developed a day camp for kids with special needs and their siblings.
 This became Camp Prov.

 This developed to not just being a place where these kids could go for a few hours in the summer, but also for developmental and learning for the children.
 Now it has progressed to help the children develop and learn how to manage sensory and behavioral challenges, transition issues, as well as speech and physical disorders.
 This in turn helps them improve their ability to develop positive relationships, acquire and use knowledge and skills, and be able to take appropriate action to meet their needs.